Your business knows things AI doesn't.

 Knowledge that compounds instead of decaying

-Most institutional knowledge degrades: people leave, documents go stale, tribal knowledge disappears when the wrong person exits.
+Most institutional knowledge degrades when people leave.
 Lore inverts this.
-Each engagement, each project, each decision adds to a substrate that becomes more useful over time — not less.
+Each project, each decision adds to a substrate that becomes more useful over time, not less.

 "Gets smarter every quarter.
 Not the other way around."